Khangura

-Khangura community are devotes of Guru Tegh Bahadur, the ninth Sikh prophet (Guru) (1621–1675) and Guru Gobind Singh, the tenth Sikh prophet (guru) (1666–1708).
-The Khangura clan is almost all adherents of Sikhism now.
+Khangura community are devotees of Guru Tegh Bahadur, the ninth Sikh prophet (Guru) (1621–1675) and Guru Gobind Singh, the tenth Sikh prophet (guru) (1666–1708).
+The Khangura clan are almost all adherents of Sikhism now.

 Historically Khangura Jatts held in Nanu Mazara also known as Nano Mazara Sardar Hukam Singh Khangura Son of Sardar Natha Singh Khangura is the first sarpanch of village Nanu Mazara, Ladha Ganja, and parts of Samrari and Mahl in Tehsil Phillaur.
 There is also a village Toderwal near Nabha distt Patiala which is the Village of all Khanguras.

 The Jathera of the Khangura Jatt Clan is a village Samrari in Jalandhar District Punjab and village Malakpur in Ludhiana District.
 Jathera is the place of the grave mound of the common ancestor and still worshipped even today by Jats.
 These sites are also called Wadae Wadhere.

 There also is a village called Akoi Sahib, near Sangrur in Punjab, which almost entirely comprises Jatts of the Khangura clan.
 One of the great builders of North India, especially of Colonial India's capital New Delhi, was Sardar Rai Bahadur Narain Singh, who belonged to the village Akoi Sahib and was from the Khangura clan.

 They have traditionally, like many Jatts, been farmers.
 Recently many Khanguras have emigrated to Canada, the United Kingdom, the United States, and there are a few in New Zealand, Italy and Australia.

 There also is a village named Khangura, in Punjab.
 Previously called Phagorey (www.khangura.org.in).
 There is a Gurdwara named Gurdwara Baba Khabe Aana Sahib in the village.
 Moreover, there is a cement pipe factory in the village that distributes cement pipes for underground irrigation in all over the Punjab.
 There is one govt school, playground, three Gurdwaras (two inside and other one outside the village).
 The village is situated very near to Phagwara bypass and National highway 1 (GT Road).
 The village is approximately 5 km away from Phagwara to Jalandhar side.
 S. Rakhbir Singh is Sarpanch of the village at the moment.